Audio Mastering FAQ

 -

-Starting with a finished mix, mastering engineers apply techniques to smooth dynamics, increase presence, heighten clarity, and improve listenability, while sweetening the sound of your music.
+Starting with a finished mix, mastering engineers smooth dynamics, increase presence, heighten clarity, and improve listenability, while sweetening the sound of your music.

-When working with a musical album, we make sure each track flows together in the manner you intend, and exists as a cohesive part of a whole.
+When working with a musical album, we make sure each track flows together in the manner you intend.

-Mastering engineers also typically perform any file conversions or special masters necessary for physical media production and digital distribution.
+Mastering engineers often perform any file conversions or special masters necessary for physical media distribution.

-Mastering is an essential step in making your music sound professional and competitive when compared to other artists.
+Mastering is an essential step in making your music sound professional and competitive when compared to other artists, and should be performed on any musical work being released to the public.

 -